 In an interview with Details Magazine, it was revealed that Keanu has read all of Proust's Remembrance of Things Past.
 ALL of it.
 (Just for context, the work is 1,500,000 words long and about 7 volumes.
 It's most famously known to be about 3,000 pages long.)

 And when he did read this, he would read other things in between, like an insane amount of books.
 He's been described as "one of the most voracious readers" by Scott Derrickson, director of The Day the Earth Stood Still.

-And in this Details interview, they were instructed to follow him to somewhere he loved.
-And he chose a book store.
+In this Details interview, they were instructed to follow him to somewhere he loved.
+He chose a book store.

 He also recited Shakespeare's Sonnet 30 from memory.